 Lectures aim to provide a broad overview of fact and theory by experts in particular areas.
-Where tutorials allow students to pursue special issues in greater depth and to develop their own views, together with skills in writing and argumentation, it is impossible to benefit fully from tutorials without the broader perspectives offered by lectures.
+While tutorials allow students to pursue special issues in greater depth and to develop their own views, together with skills in writing and argumentation, it is impossible to benefit fully from them - or to do well in examinations - without the broader perspectives offered by lectures.